-Construction noise impacts on Riordan and neighbors were analyzed in the SEIR, which concluded that even with noise reduction mitigation measures, impacts would be significant and unavoidable.
+Construction noise impacts on Riordan and neighbors were analyzed in the SEIR, which concluded that even with noise reduction mitigation measures, impacts would be significant and unavoidableunder all alternatives except the No Project Alternative.

 Question: Why didn't you analyze noise impacts on childcare facilities near the project site?
 (Jeanie)